IMvision12/Pre-Trained-Models-Implementation/README.md

 # Pre-Trained Models Implementation

-This Repo is about implementation of Pre-Trained Models
+This Repo is about implementation of Pre-Trained Models From scratch
 1. VGG16 and VGG19
 2. ResNet50
 3. InceptionV3